Divshree/memdocs/memdocs/configmgr/core/clients/manage/collections/synchronize-collections-aad-group.md

 ## Prerequisites for Microsoft Entra synchronization

-- Integration with Microsoft Entra ID for [cloud management](../../../servers/deploy/configure/azure-services-wizard.md)
+- Integration with Microsoft Entra ID for [cloud management](../../../servers/deploy/configure/azure-services-wizard.md) Option to **Disable Azure Active Directory authentication for this Tenant** should not be checked in Azure Service configured for Cloud Management in the console as this will prevent clients from registering with Entra ID Authentication.

 - [Microsoft Entra user discovery](../../../servers/deploy/configure/about-discovery-methods.md#azureaddisc)